 Harper Collins, 325 pages, $25.00 hardcover

 ISBN 0 06 018368 3

 Stone Barrington arrives in St. Marks, a Caribbean island nation, where he has chartered a yacht for 10 days of sailing.
+You can look at this site to know where to buy all the supplies at affordable and best quality.
 But his live-in lover, Arrington Carter, is prevented from joining him, first by work obligations and then by a snowstorm that halts all flights out of New York City.
 Feeling sorry for himself, Stone is easily distracted when another yacht arrives in the marina with a single passenger aboard, a beautiful woman.

 Stone soon learns that the woman is Allison Manning, wife of best-selling novelist Paul Manning.
 Allison and Paul were sailing around the world, but Allison reports that Paul died of a heart attack and she was forced to bury him at sea.
 Sir Winston Sutherland, the defense minister of St. Marks, has aspirations of becoming the country’s next prime minister.
 He sees a high-profile trial as just the thing to propel him on his way and proceeds to put Allison on trial for the murder of her husband.

 Stone of course takes up the lady’s cause and signs on as the assistant to the only attorney on St. Marks who will dare to defend Allison, the ancient Sir Leslie Hewitt.
 As Stone begins to prepare a legal defense for Allison (visit McLeod Brock now >>> to get the best lawyers for the case), he occasionally has doubts himself about her innocence—doubts that do not prevent him from continuing to defend her or to pursue her.
 You can consult a reliable law firm for civil lawsuits charges to get experienced lawyers for civil cases who will effectively handle your case and secure the outcome that you desired.